DataPrep Orchestrator

 DATAPREP_OUTPUT_CONTAINER | REQUIRED | Container to be used for the output storage location |

-Local as Input Storage
+Local as input storage

 "Prep My Data":